 Depending on the size of your pan, you’ll use about one sleeve of crackers.

-Next, combine the sugar and butter in a medium saucepan and bring to a boil for 3 minutes. (a teeny bit longer if at higher elevations.)
+Step 2 – Make Toffee Layer: Combine the sugar and butter in a medium saucepan and bring to a boil for 3 minutes until it thickens and becomes caramel-like.
+(A teeny bit longer if at higher elevations.)

 This mixture creates that yummy buttery toffee!

-Immediately after it's done boiling, spread your toffee on the Saltines, evenly coating all the crackers.
+Step 3 – Spread Toffee on Crackers: Immediately after it’s done boiling, spread your toffee on the Saltines with a spatula, evenly coating all the crackers.

-When the candy is slightly set, sprinkle your pink, red, and white candies and other Valentine's day treats over the top!
+Step 5 – Decorate: When the chocolate is slightly set, sprinkle your pink, red, and white candies and other Valentine’s Day treats over the top!

 Reader Tip: Add a few crushed pretzels while adding the candy for a little salty flavor.